The Norwegian Dream cruise ship departs from Seattle

 Norwegian Dream Overview

-Norwegian Dream offers a wide array of activities, dining,
+Norwegian Dream offers a wide array of activities,

-find plenty to do, including a 24-hour fitness center and an ambitious
+24-hour fitness center and an ambitious shore excursion

-in Alaska!), hiking, kayaking and biking.
+hiking, kayaking and biking.
 Norwegian

-Cruise Lines entertainment offerings include three production
+Cruise Lines entertainment offerings include three

-shows.
-The Dream was stretched in 1998 with the insertion
+production shows.
+The Dream was stretched in

-of a 130-foot midsection.
-Cabins aren't the largest in the mid-price
+aren't the largest in the mid-price category but layout

-of onboard activities, along with a wide range of shore excursions
+a wide range of shore excursions and quality entertainment,

-and quality entertainment, this ship is a good bet.
+this ship is a good bet.

 Cabins

-There are 15 categories with staterooms featuring two lower
+There are 15 categories with staterooms featuring

-cabin-controlled thermostat, duvet, TV, and radio.
-Inside
+TV, and radio.
+Inside cabins measure

-cabins measure 140 sq. ft.; standard outside cabins
+140 sq. ft.; standard outside cabins

-are 152 sq. ft; superior deluxe suites are 176 sq.
+are 152 sq. ft; superior deluxe suites

-ft.
-Owner's Suites include a living room, separate
+are 176 sq. ft.
+Owner's Suites include

-bedroom, picture windows, refrigerator, stereo with CD library, tub
+stereo with CD library, tub and shower - those on Sun

-and shower - those on Sun Deck have balconies.
-Penthouse
+Deck have balconies.
+Penthouse suites

-suite guests enjoy concierge service.
+guests enjoy concierge service.
 Important notes: all cabins

 on the port side of the ship are non-smoking.
 Staterooms

-on Promenade Deck open to the jogging track.
-Some
+on Promenade Deck open to the jogging

 people may wish to steer clear of forward cabins on Star Deck